-The minister was informed about the load management schedule for urban and rural areas and that the consumers were exempted of loadshedding during sehr and iftar timings.However, the officials said that loadshedding takes place after sehr time
+The minister was informed about the load management schedule for urban and rural areas and that the consumers were exempted of loadshedding during sehr and iftar timings.However, the officials said that loadshedding takes place after sehr time is over.

 “There must be some misunderstanding as the sehr time is changing,” said an Iesco official.

 As the hot and humid days are back after a cool break, following the rains, demand for electricity has reached 18,204 on Wednesday with power shortfall reaching 3,958 megawatt, as the total generation was 14,246 MW.

 The Met office has predicted that hot and humid weather is expected in most parts of the country.

 However, the official added: “Isolated rain and thundershowers likely in Rawalpindi, Gujaranwala, Hazara divisions and Kashmir during Thursday night.”